Anti-tank grenade: History

 The second Japanese anti-tank grenade, a suicide weapon, was nicknamed the "lunge mine".
 This weapon was a very large HEAT warhead on a five-foot stick.
 The soldier rammed it forward into the tank or other target, which broke a shear wire that allowed a strike pin to impact a primer and detonate the large HEAT warhead—destroying both soldier and target.
 While crude, the Japanese lunge mine had six inches (150 mm) of penetration, the greatest penetration of any anti-tank grenades of World War Two.

 The U.S. Army first encountered the hand-thrown anti-tank grenade in 1944, in the Philippines (some believe they were locally manufactured).
 The later suicide lunge mine first appeared during the U.S. invasion of Saipan and the subsequent invasion of Okinawa.
 Tens of thousands of these crude devices were produced and issued to both regular units and home-guard units on the home islands of Japan before the war ended.

 In the late 1970s, the U.S. Army was worried about the lack of emergency anti-tank weapons for issue to its rear area units, to counter isolated enemy armored vehicles infiltrating or being air dropped.
 When the US Army asked for ideas, engineers at U.S. Army laboratories suggested the reverse-engineered and additional safety improvements of the East German AZ-58-K-100 HEAT anti-tank grenade that had been clandestinely obtained.
 This concept was called "HAG" for "High-explosive Antiarmor Grenade".
 While the civilian engineers working for the US Army thought it was a great idea, it was rejected out of hand by almost all senior US Army officers with field experience, who thought it would be more dangerous to the troops who used them than the enemy.
 The idea was quietly shelved by 1985.
 This decision left many rear-area U.S. units with no heavier "anti-tank weapon" than the M2 heavy machine gun.

+Shaped-charge anti-tank hand grenades have been improvised by some non-state actors.
+One example is an anti-tank hand grenade built by the Viet Cong during the Vietnam War, classified by U.S. intelligence under the name "Viet Cong Antitank Parachute Hand Grenade (Locally Made)".
+Another example is an anti-tank hand grenade built by the Provisional Irish Republican Army (PIRA), called "Improvised Anti-Armour Grenade (IAAG)".